mikenemat/PicoBlaster/README.md

 # PicoBlaster
 Lutron makes amazing lighting control hardware, but their artificial limitations on their Caseta line of products is horribly unfriendly to consumers.
+Everything speaks the same RF protocol, but they've crippled the Caseta Smart Hub to disallow any non-Caseta branded hardware.

 The PicoBlaster is a hardware + software project to interface a Pico Keypad with a ESP8266 module, such that any Lutron device compatible with the Pico can be controlled over wifi.